losttype/blog.losttype.com/src/2016-02-09-an-interview-with-mika-melvas.md

 ---
 template: post.hbs
-published: false
+published: true
-title: An interview with Mika Melvas
+title: "An interview with Mika Melvas"
-author: rileycran
+author: dangneiding
-date: "2016-01-01 14:30:00"
 category: news
+thumbnail: /media/mika_lost_type_WIP.png
 ---

 >Mika Melvas is a lettering artist in Vantaa, Finland.
 He recently lettered our [latest T-shirt in the store](http://store.losttype.com/products/mika-melvas-for-lost-type-shirt), and I drafted up some interview questions for him.

 __What discipline do you specialize in?__

 I am a type designer.
 To be more specific I design retail typefaces and also do some custom typefaces for companies.
 I also do some interesting lettering projects besides that.

 __What’s your typical day like?__